-IUP provides a mandatory three- to four-day International Student Orientation Program for all new students.
+IUP provides a mandatory three day International Student Orientation Program for all new students.
 You are required to attend.
 It is not optional.
 It will cover basic and important issues that will enable you to settle quickly into life at IUP and the Indiana community itself.
-Even if you have had prior experience in the U.S., we require that you attend.
-You can also download the International Handbook.
+Even if you have had prior experience in the United States, we require that you attend.
+Use IUP Maps, Directions, and Parking to find your way to the Orientation Programming listed below.

 On the first day of Orientation, a breakfast will be served buffet style, and an orientation packet with the complete schedule will be distributed at that time.
 Students are required to arrive for the first session on this day, and also for subsequent sessions that will be held until classes begin.